Linear growth of translation lengths of random isometries on Gromov hyperbolic spaces and Teichm\"uller spaces: Introduction

 \begin{thm}[{\cite[Theorem 1.2, 1.4]{maher2018random}}] Let $\omega$ be the random walk generated by $\mu$.
 Then there exists a constant $L>0$ such that for $\Prob$-almost every (a.e. in short) sample path $(\w_{n})$.
 Moreover, the translation length $\tau(\w_{n})$ of $\w_{n}$ grows at least linearly, i.e., for some constant $L'>0$. \end{thm}

+Maher and Tiozzo proved these results for weakly hyperbolic groups, which implies the results for Teichm{\"u}ller space thanks to the coarsely Lipschitz systole map from Teichm{\"u}ller space to the curve complex.
+One can also refer to the earlier work \cite{ledrappier2001free} of Ledrappier that proves similar results with considerations on harmonic measures in the case of free groups.

 If $\mu$ further has finite first moment, Kingman's subadditive ergodic theorem provides a constant $\lambda$ such that $\lim_{n \rightarrow \infty} d_{X}(x_{0}, \w_{n}x_{0})/n = \lambda$ for $\Prob$-a.e. $(\w_{n})$.
 Here $\lambda$ is called the \emph{escape rate} or the \emph{drift} of the random walk.
-One consequence of Theorem \ref{thm:maherTiozzo} is that the drift of non-elementary random walks on weakly hyperbolic groups is strictly positive.
+One consequence of Theorem \ref{thm:maherTiozzo} is that the drift of a non-elementary random walk on weakly hyperbolic groups is strictly positive.

-Here, the growth of translation lengths is \emph{in probability}.
+As presented in Theorem \ref{thm:maherTiozzo}, due to the lack of subadditivity, translation length is more difficult to investigate than displacement.
+Hence, while the growth of displacements is given \emph{almost surely}, the growth of translation lengths is given \emph{in probability}.
 Maher and Tiozzo also proved in \cite{maher2018random} \emph{almost sure linear growth}, i.e., when the support of $\mu$ is bounded.
 This relies on the exponential decay of shadows explained in \cite{maher2012exp}.

-Amongst weakly hyperbolic groups are mapping class groups and $\Out(F_{n})$, seen as acting on the corresponding curve complexes or the complexes of free factors, respectively.
+Amongst weakly hyperbolic groups are mapping class groups and $\Out(F_{n})$ that act on the corresponding curve complexes or the complexes of free factors, respectively.
 We remark that before the work \cite{maher2018random} of Maher and Tiozzo, Maher proved in \cite{maher2011random} that random element of the mapping class group becomes pseudo-Anosov \emph{in probability}.

-Previously known results on the growth of translation lengths rely on moment conditions such as bounded support, finite exponential moment or finite second moment conditions.
+Previously known results about the growth of translation lengths rely on moment conditions that require $\mu$ to have bounded support, finite exponential moment or finite second moment.
 One of our purposes is to study the growth of translation lengths without any moment condition.
-With finite first moment condition (so that the drift is available), one can further elucidate this growth with greater precision.
+With the finite first moment condition (so that the drift is available), one can describe this growth with greater precision.
 Our first main theorem is as follows.

 \begin{restatable}{theorem}{mainthm} Let $G$ be a weakly hyperbolic group acting on a Gromov hyperbolic space $X$, and $\mu$ be a non-elementary probability measure on $G$.
 Then $\Prob$-almost every sample path shows at least linear growth of translation lengths.
 More precisely, there exists a constant $\mathcal{L}>0$ such that for $\Prob$-a.e. $(\w_{n})$, $\tau(\w_{n}) \ge \mathcal{L}n$ for sufficiently large $n$.